 - IMPROVED SALE: Enter the desired $/Acre for the first land mix row.
 (This value should be extracted from unimproved, puritan sales.)
 Next, click Calculate Land Values.
 It is important to remember that the residual contribution goes to the improvement/s, not to the land.

 A Cash Rent is used in this example (yellow box).
-Cropland Rent is $200/acre and Pasture Rent $100/acre (red box).
-The “Share” income portion must sync with the green “toggle” also as “Share” basis of calculation.
-The Stabilized Gross Income (cash basis) is totaled at $104,000 by the program.
+Cropland rent is $200/acre and Pasture rent $100/acre (red box).
+The “Cash” income portion must sync with the income basis of calculation.
+The Stabilized Gross Income (cash basis) is totaled at $108,000 by the program.

 The “Allocate Expenses” box (red arrow below) list expenses like insurance, maintenance, management costs, and taxes.
 This option performs the mathematical calculations if taxes are entered as $/acre, or the insurance (% of contribution), or percentage for maintenance and maintenance (% of Gross Income).
 Once the net income for each sale is entered (“actual” or “estimated”), it is divided by the sale price to develop an overall capitalization rate for the income approach.

-Grids allow for up to twenty improvements per sale.
+DataLog and ClickForms Grids allow for up to twenty improvements per sale or subject.
 If the user/analyst has more than 20 structures, attempt to group those of similar type and/or utility and condition.
-Input the information about an improvement in the tab order (top to bottom), for as you move from cell to cell, the values for effective age and remaining life will calculate and update automatically.
-For example as below left, enter data for a house of 2,188 sf with average utility and fair condition.
-With Total Life of 50 years, RCN/Unit of $140 (green box), and Physical Depreciation of 70% entered, the software will calculate the remaining life as 15 years.
+Input the information in the tab order (top to bottom), for as you move from cell to cell, the values for age and remaining life will calculate and update automatically.
+For example as below left, enter data for a house with 2,640 sf in average utility and good condition.
+With Total Life of 50 years, RCN/Unit of $130 and Physical Depreciation of 40% entered, the software will calculate the remaining life at 30 years.

-There is an optional link at the bottom of each improvement to create an expanded Improvement Detail analysis page.
+There is an optional link at the bottom of each improvement to create an expanded Improvement Detail analysis page (red box below).
 This option is recommended for specialized improvements or where more information is required.
 Choose the type: Generic or House.
 For House, the house-specific data points will transfer into the UCRR Sales Comparison Approach page in ClickFORMS or any other ClickForms container.
 Improvement Detail pages DO transfer into a report by individual improvement as part of the total sale documentation.

 An Attribute List is created in the same manner as a Land List.
 When the expanded improvement page is chosen, the Attribute List is empty.
 Enter the attributes for the improvement in the appropriate cells.
 To save the list for future use, click the drop-down arrow and choose Add — then name the list.
 The point is to sync all potential subject’s and improvement lists for this property type so that one “macro-list” covers all attributes for each specific group.